sleeplessinc/log5/README.md

 You are free to make up whatever meanings you want for a given log level.
-In practice, log1() messages are typically for things that you probably always want to print and log5() would be for more "debug" level messages.
+In practice, log1() messages are typically for things that you probably always want to print and log4() would be for more "debug" level messages.

-It's simple, it gets the job done, and lets you change the log output at runtime if you like, by just setting logLevel.
+It's simple, it gets the job done, and lets you change the log output at runtime if you like, by just changing logLevel.

 ## License